ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/loading-entities.dotnet.markdown

 {PANEL:IsLoaded}

-To check if an entity is attached to a session, e.g. it has been loaded previously, use the `IsLoaded` method from the `Advanced` session operations.
+To check if an entity is attached to a session, e.g. it has been loaded previously, use the `IsLoaded` method from the **Advanced** session operations.

+`IsLoaded` checks if you've already tried to load a document during the current session.
-If you try to load a document that does not exist with the `Load` method, `IsLoaded` will return `true` because that document load has already been attempted.
+If you try to load a document that no longer exists with the `Load` method (perhaps it has been deleted),
+`IsLoaded` will then return `true` because `IsLoaded` shows that you've already tried to load the non-existent document.

 {CODE loading_entities_6_0@ClientApi\Session\LoadingEntities.cs /}